picosh/docs/posts/irc.md

 keywords: [pico, irc, bouncer]
 ---

-All of our realtime communication happens through IRC at #pico.sh @ libera.chat.
+All our realtime communication happens through IRC at #pico.sh @ libera.chat.

-We are also excited to announce that we have a hosted IRC bouncer and web client that all pico users can use.
+We are delighted to provide a hosted IRC bouncer and web client for us on the team as well as pico users.

-> NOTE: for libera.chat you must
+> NOTE: For libera.chat you must
 > [ensure you have a libera account.](https://libera.chat/guides/registration)

 ## Generate a login token for bouncer